Bergen County, New Jersey · K–6 · In Formation

 not students for the moment.

 A child who learns how to build knowledge — rather than receive it — has the one skill that compounds across every domain for an entire lifetime.
 Papert understood it: the most powerful learning produces something real outside the child's head, something that can succeed or fail on its own terms.
 A program.
 A model.
 A story.
 A proof.
-This is the engine we are building.
-Everything else follows from it.

 II.